ORNL-Fusion/OEDGE/docs/source/input.rst

 .. _224:
 224 : Compound Gperp - Fraction of Gperp in Rectangular Distribution Gperp is the amount of additional cross-field source or sink that is necessary to force particle conservation on an individual flux-tube.
 This additional source or sink can be distributed in a variety of ways - determined by the Gperp option described below.
 This parameter specifies the fraction of the required amount that will be added in a rectangular distribution in a region defined by the following two parameters.
 The remainder is added uniformly over the length of the flux tube.
-This parameter is used with Gperp options 5 and 6 (ref).
+This parameter is used with Gperp options 5 and 6 (`272`_).

 .. _225:
 225 : Compound Gperp - Start of Region